franciscoxcode/TaskyCrush/README.md

 ### macOS Target

 - Select the `TaskyCrushMac` scheme to launch the macOS companion window.
-- You’ll see the horizontal project stories row with the shared visual styling and the `＋` button to create placeholder projects with the new sheet.
+- You’ll see the horizontal project stories row with the shared visual styling and the `＋` button to create new projects from the same SwiftData store.
-- This target currently keeps its project list in-memory, making it perfect for previewing desktop UI without affecting the iOS data store.
+- Projects and tasks are shared 1:1 with iOS/iPadOS via the CloudKit container, so any edits you make on Mac instantly reflect on your phone when both devices use the same Apple ID.

 ---